 Rather than forecasting based on gut feel, detailed planning models constructed through more scientific means can be incredibly valuable.

-When it comes to driver-based planning it’s important to look at the holistic and strategic view of the business plan rather than just a stand-alone budgeting process.
+When it comes to driver-based planning it is important to look at the holistic and strategic view of the business plan rather than just a standalone budgeting process.

-When used properly DBP can play a key role in more forward looking and proactive decision making across the business, which starts with deciding where the business needs to be going and how you want to reach that goal.
+When used properly, driver-based planning can play a key role in more forward looking and proactive decision making across the business, which starts with deciding where the business needs to be going and how it will reach those goals.

-The first step is to pinpoint the most essential drivers, these can be both internal and external, that help propel the business and use these to build a plan.
+The first step is to pinpoint the most essential drivers – these can be both internal and external – that help propel the organisation and use these to build a plan.

-- When it comes to running a business effectively, the savvy business owners and financial professionals have a strong understanding of which drivers have little to no impact on the business and which drivers need to be leveraged in order to ensure the business stays on course.
+- When it comes to running a business effectively, savvy business owners and finance professionals have a strong understanding of which drivers have little to no impact on the business and which drivers need to be leveraged in order to ensure the business stays on course.